Responsible travel

 • Saving on the carbon footprint of commuting and energy use that comes with running an office, as we work from home and local coffee shops.

-• Using small local transport providers and public transport rather than keeping our own road transport vehicles.
+• Using small local transport providers and public transport rather than running our own road transport vehicles.

 • Advising guest on public transport options for getting to and from holiday locations.